gvwilson/sensibleadventures/nardica/nardica.md

-Iffy had spent hours gazing at the pictures in her older's nature book that showed blue tropical oceans full of fish and coral and even on one page an octopus that changed color when she touched it.
+Iffy had spent hours gazing at the pictures in her older's nature book that showed blue tropical oceans full of fish and coral and an octopus that changed color when she touched its image.
 The ocean that the *Guinevere* and the *Bengal* sailed through in the days following their departure from Rothera looked nothing like that.
 When the sky was blue,